Net-Mist/tell-me-the-odds/Readme.md

 Solution of the [developer-test](https://github.com/lioncowlionant/developer-test).

+With a recent version of rust (tested with 1.75.0), you can build the project with `cargo build --release`.
+Then you can run the cli with `./target/release/give-me-the-odds examples/millennium-falcon.json examples/example2/empire.json` and the webserver with `./target/release/millennium_falcon examples/millennium-falcon.json`

 ## Architecture

 The code follows the onion architecture.
 More specifically, the code is divided into 4 sections: